 There are many different conditions that can contribute to someone experiencing a fall.

-As clinicians and family caregivers, it is important for us to look at the whole person, and complete situation, to figure out what factors may have contributed to a person’s fall.
+As a clinician or family caregiver, it is important to look at the whole person, and complete situation, to figure out what factors may have contributed to a person’s fall.
 As a senior focused on staying healthy and fall free, it is imperative to recognize that there are many different conditions that can play a part in a person’s risk of falling.

 Early in the morning and late at night are common times for falls.

 When I progress a patient from walker to cane, I always caution them to make a gradual transition, and consider the activity and time of day for greatest safety.
-People tend to be sleepiest and weakest first thing in the morning, and late at night or during the night.
+People tend to be sleepy and weak first thing in the morning, and late at night (or during the night).

 Many falls for seniors occur in their bathrooms, or when they get up during the night.
-Sleepiness, decreased vision and poor lighting, and weakness can all contribute to a fall during the night time.
-Good set up, appropriate bathroom equipment, and appropriate lighting can all play a huge role in senior safety.!
+Sleepiness, decreased vision, poor lighting, and weakness can all contribute to a fall during the night time.
+Safe furniture placement, good lighting, and appropriate bathroom equipment can all play a huge role in fall prevention.

 Check out this night light for improved night time safety. (affiliate link)

-I use this handy “3 Condition” reminder to help me find reasons behind a fall:
+I use this handy “3 Condition” reminder to help me discover possible reasons behind a fall:

 Similar posts you may like: